-The Group identified the following significant CGU's: Payment Services, Tochka, ROWI and Flocktory.
-As of December 31, 2021 the Goodwill is allocated to two of the CGUs: Payment Services and Flocktory and intangible assets with indefinite useful life relates to three CGUs: Payment Services, Tochka and ROWI.
+The Group identified the following significant CGU's: Payment Services, RealWeb, ROWI and Flocktory.
+As of December 31, 2022 the Goodwill is allocated to the three CGUs: Payment Services, RealWeb and Flocktory and intangible assets with indefinite useful life relates to two CGUs: Payment Services and ROWI.